-is an 1928 novel by D. H. Lawrence, about a young married woman, Constance (Lady Chatterley) whose upper-class husband has been paralyzed and rendered impotent.
-With his blessing, she starts an affair with the gamekeeper, Oliver Mellors.
+Lady Chatterley's Lover is a 1928 novel by D. H. Lawrence, about a young married woman, Constance (Lady Chatterley) whose upper-class husband has been paralyzed and rendered impotent during World War I. With his blessing, she starts an affair with the gamekeeper, Oliver Mellors.

-.
-By today's standards, it's fairly tame, of course.
-The book has been adapted several times into film versions, most recently in 2006.
+The book has been adapted several times for film and television, most recently in 2015.
 Danielle Darrieux played Connie in the 1955 version, Sylvia Kristel in 1981, Joely Richardson in 1993 (opposite Sean Bean as Oliver Mellors), Marina Hands in a 2006 French production, and Holliday Grainger (opposite Richard Madden) in 2015.

 Lady Chatterley's Lover provides examples of:

-- Cheating With The Milk Man: Or, in this case, the gardener.
+- Cheating With The Milk Man: Or, in this case, the gamekeeper.

 - Funetik Aksent: Mellors' Derbyshire accent is rendered phonetically; some readers find it difficult to understand, and others find it can detract from the drama.

 - Good Adultery, Bad Adultery

 - The Loins Sleep Tonight: One reason Lady Chatterley seeks a new lover: her husband is impotent due to an injury sustained in World War I. He gives her his blessing to find another lover, although he doesn't want to hear about it.